Medically reviewed by Drugs.com. Last updated on Jun 11, 2021.

 For some people, phantom pain gets better over time without treatment.
 For others, managing phantom pain can be challenging.
 You and your doctor can work together to treat phantom pain effectively with medication or other therapies.

 Characteristics of phantom pain include:

-- Often affects the part of the limb farthest from the body, such as the foot of an amputated leg
+- Symptoms affecting the part of the limb farthest from the body, such as the foot of an amputated leg

-- May be described as shooting, stabbing, boring, squeezing, throbbing or burning
+- Pain that may be described as shooting, stabbing, cramping, pins and needles, crushing, throbbing, or burning